Diagnosis of antiphospholipid syndrome

 ●Antiphospholipid syndrome – Antiphospholipid syndrome (APS) is a systemic autoimmune disorder characterized by venous or arterial thrombosis and/or pregnancy morbidity in the presence of persistent laboratory evidence of antiphospholipid antibodies (aPL) .
 APS occurs as a primary condition, or it can occur in the presence of systemic lupus erythematosus (SLE) or another systemic autoimmune disease.

 ●Antiphospholipid antibodies – aPL are a heterogeneous group of antibodies directed against phospholipid-binding proteins .
-The aPL included in international classification criteria are anticardiolipin (aCL) antibody (immunoglobulin G [IgG] or IgM), anti-beta2-glycoprotein (GP) I antibody (IgG or IgM), and lupus anticoagulant (LA) (see 'Classification criteria' below).
+The aPL detection tests included in APS classification criteria are anticardiolipin (aCL) antibody (immunoglobulin G [IgG] or IgM) enzyme-linked immunosorbent assay (ELISA), anti-beta2-glycoprotein (GP) I antibody (IgG or IgM) ELISA, and lupus anticoagulant (LA) assay.
 Although cardiolipin is a phospholipid, most of the clinically relevant antibodies detected in this assay are actually binding to phospholipid-binding protein(s), frequently beta2-GP I, that bind to the cardiolipin in the assay.
-There are other aPL that are not included in international classification criteria (eg, antibodies directed against prothrombin, phosphatidylserine, or phosphatidylinositol) which are not routinely obtained because of lack of standardized testing and uncertainty about their clinical significance.
+There are other aPL that are not included in APS classification criteria (eg, antibodies directed against prothrombin, phosphatidylserine, or phosphatidylinositol) which are not routinely obtained because of lack of standardized testing and uncertainty about their clinical significance.
 (See 'Antiphospholipid antibody testing' below.)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Lim W. Antiphospholipid syndrome.
 Hematology Am Soc Hematol Educ Program 2013; 2013:675.